vitagroupag/documentation/docs/EHRbase/03-Explore/02-openEHR-REST.md

 * [EHR API](/api/hip-ehrbase/ehr): Managing the electronic health record of a patient by operating on compositions, folders and contributions
 * [DEFINITION API](/api/hip-ehrbase/definition): Uploading templates and defining stored queries

-HIP EHRbase supports all endpoints with the exception of ADL2 Templates.
+HIP EHRbase supports all endpoints except ADL2 Templates.
 CDR Base currently supports version 1.1.0 of the openEHR Reference Model.